Setup

 sdk env

-This command will read the Java and Gradle versions from the file .sdkmanrc
+This reads the required Java and Gradle versions from .sdkmanrc, which looks like this:

 java=23.0.x